You can be charged by the police if you are found breaking any laws. Police can also take alcohol away from you if they believe that you're under 18.

 However, the police do have the right to demand your name and address without a reason when you are:

-• In a hotel or licensed premises (a place where you can buy alcohol).
-Staff in a hotel or licensed premises can also ask for your proof of age
+• staff in a hotel or licensed premises can also ask for your proof of age.

 It's a criminal offence to refuse to give your name and address, or to give a false name and address to the police or public transport officers.
 You can be fined for these offences by a court.